wix/Detox/docs/Guide.Jest.md

 ## Disclaimer

 This guide describes installing Detox with Jest on a fresh project.

+It has been officially tested only with `jest@24.x`, and you cannot apply it to the older versions of Jest.

 If you're migrating an existing project, please apply some common sense in the process.

 ## Installation